xhyrom/discord-datamining/data/articles/normal/articles/16976467090071/content.md

 <p><strong>Q: Who can redeem this Nitro trial to their Discord account?</strong></p>
 <p>A: Users who have never had an active Nitro subscription on their Discord accounts are eligible to redeem this Nitro promotion.</p>
 <p>Additionally, users who previously had a Discord Nitro subscription and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible.</p>
 <p>This promotion is only available in certain regions.
-If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
-Ineligible regions are: Mainland China, North Korea, Russia, India, Cuba, Crimea, Iran, Syria, Donetsk People’s Republic, Luhansk, and Belgium.</p>
+If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion. </p>
 <p>You can learn more at this<a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer"> Help Center article.</a></p>
 <p><strong>Q: What if I'm a current or previous Nitro Basic, Nitro Classic, or a Server Boost subscriber?
 Can I also take part in this promotion? </strong></p>
 <p>A: If you previously had a Discord Nitro subscription at any point on your accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>